-Born in 1983, I am originally from the Southern California coast.
-In 2006, I completed a BFA in Studio Art from New York University.
-In recent years, I have worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for retail environments and collaborated on diverse design projects.
-Currently I live and work in Ojai, CA with my husband Darrick- the other half of our collaborative effort Killscrow.
+Born in 1983, Rasmussen is originally from the Southern California coast.
+Since completing a BFA in Studio Art from New York University in 2006, she has worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for retail environments, collaborated on diverse design projects and co-founded the furniture and art collaborative Killscrow.
+Currently Rasmussen lives and works in Ojai, California.

 2013- Matsumoto City Museum of Art, Matsumoto, Nagano, Japan.